kubedb/website/content/docs/platform/v2026.3.30/guides/cluster-management/remove-cluster.md

 4. **Manage Features:**
    - During the removal process, you have the option to disable features associated with the cluster.
-   - Utilize this feature to tailor your AppsCode Dashboard environment based on your evolving requirements.
+   - Utilize this feature to tailor your Platform Console environment based on your evolving requirements.

-This streamlined process ensures efficient cluster management within the AppsCode Dashboard, providing flexibility and control over your Kubernetes clusters.
+This streamlined process ensures efficient cluster management within the Platform Console, providing flexibility and control over your Kubernetes clusters.

 ---